bwssytems/ha-bridge/README.md

 	</device>\n
 </root>\n
 ```
-## Ask Alexa
-After this Tell Alexa: "Alexa, discover my devices"

-Then you can say "Alexa, Turn on the office light" or whatever name you have given your configured devices.

-To view or remove devices that Alexa knows about, you can use the mobile app Menu / Settings / Connected Home
 ## Debugging
 To turn on debugging for the bridge, use the following extra parm in the command line:
 ```